insidin/dc-recipes/README.md

 ### Configure host network settings

-Set your (updated) environment in the terminal first
+Set your (updated) environment in the terminal first by executing ```eval "$(docker-machine env default)"```.
+Check and note the machine IP by running ```docker-machine ip default```.
->eval "$(docker-machine env default)"

-Check the machine IP (we refer to this as MACHINE_IP later on)
->docker-machine ip default

-Update your host network routing to easily connect to machine IP's:
->sudo route -n add 172.17.0.0/16  \`docker-machine ip default\`

-If this routing existed already, remove it first using
->sudo route -n delete 172.17.0.0/16 ...
+Now Update your host network routing to easily connect to machine IP's.
+On the host machine execute ```sudo route -n add 172.17.0.0/16  ``docker-machine ip default`` ```.
+If this routing existed already, remove it first by using ```sudo route -n delete 172.17.0.0/16 ...```.

-Configure your host system to use the DNS server:

-First get the IP of the DNS server
-> docker-machine ssh default

-> ifconfig docker0

-Add this to the dns server list of your host.
+Now configure your host system to use the newly created DNS server.
+First get the IP of the DNS server.
+Login on the virtual machine via ```docker-machine ssh default```and execute ```ifconfig docker0```.
+Add this IP address to the DNS server list of your host machine as the first DNS server.
+Simply type `````exit```to return to the host machine.

+Tip: on Mac OSX, create a new network location so you can easily revert back to the default DNS settings when your dockerized DNS server is not running.

 ## Start the hadoop cluster

-> ./generate-yml.sh data-dir dns-ip hadoop-dns.yml

-This generates a customized yml file, hadoop-dns.yml.mine.
+First substitute some environment specific variables in the yml file, by running ```./generate-yml.sh <data-dir> <dns-ip> hadoop-dns.yml``` with a full path data-dir and the newly created DNS server IP address.
+This script generates a customized yml file, hadoop-dns.yml.mine.

-Format the namenode:

-> docker-compose -f hadoop-dns.yml.mine run namenode hdfs namenode -format

-Start the containers:

-> docker-compose -f hadoop-dns.yml.mine up -d
+Now using this file, first format the namenode: ```docker-compose -f hadoop-dns.yml.mine run namenode hdfs namenode -format```.
+Warning: if your hadoop cluster already contained data, this command ask you to confirm if you want to reformat (and thus erase) the data folders.

+Finally start the containers with ```docker-compose -f hadoop-dns.yml.mine up -d```.
+You can take a look at the logs via Kitematic or via the logs files located at ```<data-dir>\<hostname>\logs```.

 ## Test the hadoop cluster